cybercongress/go-cyber/docs/cyberd.md

 Idea:
 All nodes run payment channels to serve request for their users and take tokens for request processing.
 Because this is heavy computation (only cybernodes will serve this) nodes will serve this only with payments for them.
 Cybernodes run protocol and earn tokens for read requests.

-Solution is payment channels based on HLTC and proof verification which unlocks amount earned for already served request (new signatures post via requester/user to cybernode wia whisper/ipfs-pub-sub)
+Solution is payment channels based on HLTC and proof verification which unlocks amount earned for already served request (new signatures post via requester/user to cybernode via whisper/ipfs-pub-sub)

 ## Prediction by a consensus computer

+A consensus computer is able to continuously build a knowledge graph by itself predicting existence of links and applying this predictions to a state of itself.
+Idea: Everything that has been earned by a consensus computer can form a validators budget.

+## Universal oracle
+A consensus computer is able to store the most relevant data in key value store.
+She is doing it by making a decision every block about what record he want to prune and what he want to apply.
+This key-value store can be ...

-## Smart contracts for predictions
+## Smart contracts

 ## Selfish linking